da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 ## Setup ContentBroker

 The storage layer is separated of ContentBroker's internal business logic.
-The interface is composed by the GridFacade abstract class and its respective implementations, to separate concers.
+The interface is composed by the GridFacade abstract class and its respective implementations, to separate concerns.
 By use of this inteface the business code can access objects via logical names whitout knowing of the underlying storage system (which in this case is iRODS).

+As ContentBroker has now an extended and comfortable interface for interacting with iRODS Servers (federated and single zone based architectures) based on the JARGON interface provided by RENCI (see https://code.renci.org/gf/project/jargon/) and our implematations of GridFacade, DNSCore is deployed without the need for installed C-microservices for iRODS anymore.

 In order to connect the two systems to prepare a node for production use, we assume that you already have set up the ContentBroker as described in the getting started [guide](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/getting_started.md).